 d.
 Note 10 and 11 to the accompanying Statement which relates to the ongoing arbitrations with National Highways Authority of India (NHAI) for compensation of losses being incurred by GMR Ambala Chandigarh Expressways Private Limited ('GACEPL') and GMR Hyderabad Vijayawada Expressways Private Limited ('GHVEPL'), step-down subsidiaries of the Holding Company, since the commencement of commercial operations.
 Pending outcome of the aforementioned arbitration proceedings, GHVEPL has not paid to NHAI an amount of Rs.
-649.03 crore towards additional concession fee along with interest thereon.
+690.20 crore towards additional concession fee along with interest thereon.
+Further, GACEPL's claim for compensation of losses has been rejected by majority decision by the Arbitration Tribunal and the management has filed an appeal with the Hon'ble High Court of Delhi which has admitted the application for claim for compensation of losses and dismissed the application for stay on payment of negative grant.
+GACEPL has further filed a special leave petition before Hon'ble Supreme Court of India for seeking an interim relief on payment of negative grant.
+Pending disposal of such petition, GACEPL has not provided for interest on the negative grant amounting to Rs.
+61.25 crores.

 Further, based on management's internal assessment of compensation inflows, external legal opinions and valuation performed by independent experts, the management is of the view that the recoverable amounts of the carriageways of GACEPL and GHVEPL is assessed to be in excess of the respective carrying values amounting Rs.
-350.75 crore and Rs.
-1,975.75 crores as at 30 June 2020.
+340.31 crore and Rs.
+1,961.53 crores as at 30 September 2020.
 Currently useful life of 25 years has been considered in arriving at the carrying value and amortisation of carriageways of GHVEPL, on the basis of management's plan to develop the six-lane project within the stipulated time period ending in April 2024 subject to arbitration outcome.
 However, the useful life will have to be considered at 15 years if the six lanes could not be constructed by April 2024.
 Accordingly, no adjustments to the consolidated financial results are considered necessary.
 Our conclusion is not modified in respect of this matter.

-The above matters have also been reported as an emphasis of matters in their review reports dated 21 August 2020 and 21 August 2020 issued by other firms of chartered accountants on the standalone financial results of the GACEPL and GHVEPL, respectively, for the quarter ended 30 June 2020.
+The above matters have also been reported as an emphasis of matters in the review reports dated 3 November 2020 and 3 November 2020 issued by other firms of chartered accountants on the standalone financial results of the GACEPL and GHVEPL, respectively, for the quarter and period ended 30 September 2020.
 Further, considering the erosion of net worth and net liability position of these entities, such auditors have also given a separate section on the material uncertainty relating to going concern in their respective review reports.